thetemplates/python-basic/README.md

 python -m pylint --rcfile .pylintrc ...
 ```

-The `.pylintrc` file of this template project has been amended to adhere to team norms, including
+The `.pylintrc` file of this template project has been **amended to adhere to team norms**, including

 * Maximum number of characters on a single line.
   > max-line-length=127